The school has recently celebrated 80 years of history.

 In response to the growing demand for local primary school places the school opened a new site in September 2012, to take an additional 30 pupils to a specially converted wing of Orchard School Bristol.
 Unfortunately, due to falling pupil numbers in North Bristol our Orchard Campus closed in July 2022 – all our pupils and families are now based at the Lockleaze Road site.

 The Governing bodies of the Infant & Junior School agreed that from September 2015 the Schools should merge to become Filton Avenue Primary School.
-This exciting phase of the schools’ history is an opportunity that will allow us to work together and develop the educational provision so that a seamless approach will be available between key stage 1 and 2.
+From this point the school has gone from strength to strength.